DevAndersen/c-sharp-silliness/src/ConvolutedHelloWorld/README.md

 }
 ```

-The `Hell` method, which was the first method I started working on, ironically took the longest because I stopped when I had a managed to turn 270,291,474 into "hell", but that seemed a bit too simple to just start with a big number.
+The `Hell` method, which was the first method I started working on, ironically took the longest because I stopped halfway through when I had a managed to turn 270,291,474 into "hell", but starting with some big random number that seemed a bit too simple.

 This project also spawned [`InstanceOfVoid`](../InstanceOfVoid).
 I initially planned on using `System.Void` to somehow arrive at a space character (void to space, seemed funny).
 But it turns out that merely looking at that type funny is enough to make the compiler and runtime stare angrily at you while cracking their knuckles.
-So I had to settle with URL encoding (which then necessitated a clever way of getting a plus character).
+So I had to settle with URL encoding (which then necessitated coming up with a creative way of getting a plus character).

 But ultimately, the project succeeded, and I'm satisfied with the result.